gigabittech/WestRowKitchen/SEARCH_SYSTEM_ANALYSIS.md

 ## Conclusion

-The new search system transforms West Row Kitchen from a basic food delivery app to a professional-grade platform that matches industry leaders like UberEats and DoorDash.
+The new search system transforms West Row Kitchen from a basic food delivery app to a professional-grade platform that matches industry leaders like DoorDash.
 The implementation follows modern UX best practices and provides users with the instant, visual search experience they expect from premium food delivery platforms.

 **Key Success Metrics:**
 - ✅ Real-time search with restaurant images